flybywiresim/docs/docs/beginner-guide/descent.md

 !!! info "Microsoft Flight Simulator and navigation charts"
     Although Microsoft Flight Simulator allows some flight planning through the user interface it is highly recommended to use navigational charts when flying airliners.
 MSFS' flight planning does not provide sufficient information to correctly fly a STAR or an approach.

-    There are several good sources for charts.
-One we can recommend is [Chartfox](https://chartfox.org/) which you can use for free after creating a free VATSIM account.
+    There are several good sources for charts - free or subscription based.
+A good free solution is [Chartfox](https://chartfox.org/) which only requires a VATSIM account.
+One of the most known subscription based sources for charts is [Navigraph](https://navigraph.com/home).
+It is planned to integrate both solutions into the FlyByWire A32NX FlyPad in the future.

     Often a simple Internet search will do the trick: Search for "<airport icao code> charts": E.g., "EDDM charts"